 Under the Health Insurance Act and Regulations thereto, the Hospital is funded primarily by the Province of Ontario in accordance with budget arrangements established by the Ministry of Health ("MOH") and Ontario Health ("OH").
-OH, is a Crown Agency of the Government of Ontario and was established on June 6, 2019.
-Effective April 1, 2021, OH assumed responsibilities, previously delegated to the Local Health Integration Networks, in regard to planning, funding and negotiations of annual Service Accountability Agreements, including assuming responsibility for Cancer Care Ontario ("OH-CCO").

 The Hospital has a Service Accountability Agreement ("SAA") with OH that sets out the rights and obligations of the two parties with respect to funding provided to the Hospital from OH.
 The SAA sets out certain financial and non-financial performance standards and obligations for the Hospital's performance.
 If the Hospital does not meet its performance standards or obligations, OH has the right to adjust funding received.
 Funding received in a year may be increased or decreased subsequent to the date of these financial statements.
 The amount of revenue recognized in these financial statements represents management's best estimates of the funding arrangements with the MOH and OH.